broadinstitute/adapt-analysis/design-analyses/compare-to-baseline/README.txt

 Run:
   1) `./make_designs.sh` to produce designs, with both the usual methods and naive methods
-        - This produces files tax-[taxonomy]/input-alns/design-{i}.fasta.0
+        - This produces files tax-[taxonomy]/input-alns/design-{i}.fasta
-          containing an alignment on a resampling of input sequences.
+          containing a resampling of input sequences from an alignment.
-        - This produces files tax-[taxonomy]/designs/design-{i}.real-design.tsv.0,
+        - This produces files tax-[taxonomy]/designs/design-{i}.real-design.tsv,
-          where each design-{i}.real-design.tsv.0 gives a design using `design.py` with the `sliding-window` approach.
+          where each design-{i}.real-design.tsv gives a design using `design.py` with the `sliding-window` approach.
         - This produces files tax-[taxonomy]/designs/design-{i}.naive-design.tsv,
           where each design-{i}.naive-design.tsv gives a design using